wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/BuildEndurance/README.md

 * using tools;
 * sleeping;
 * eating or drinking;
-* taking damage;
 * running out of stamina (becoming exhausted);
 * passing out (either by working while exhausted or or staying up late).

-Get enough XP, and your health will level up.
+Get enough XP, and your endurance will level up.

-Edit `BuildHealthConfig.json` to configure the mod settings.
+Edit `BuildEnduranceConfig.json` to configure the mod settings.

 ## Versions
 1.0